 According to the NGICP Policies and Procedures, the NGICP certification is valid for two years.
 Certificants must apply for recertification and successfully demonstrate that they meet the recertification requirements prior to the recertification deadline.

-Recertification applications, contact hour documentation, and the recertification fee are all due on the day of the deadline by the close of business at WEF’s offices in Alexandria, Virginia.
-After the deadline, progressive late fees will be charged above and beyond the recertification application fee according to the schedule below:
+Recertification applications, contact hour documentation, and the recertification fee are all due on the day of the deadline by the close of business at ECI’s offices in Sacramento, CA. After the deadline, progressive late fees will be charged above and beyond the recertification application fee according to the schedule below:

 - After deadline through COB 90 days later: Late fee of $50

 After 90 days (or 3 months), the certification expires and recertification is not possible.
 The individual will need to submit a new NGICP application, complete 35 hours of GI training, pay all applicable fees, take, and pass the exam in order to become certified again.

 The two-year certification cycle begins on the date NGICP awards the credential and expires in two years on the first day of the month immediately following the certification date.